Ivan Mikhelson: Later career

 For successfully completing the first part of the campaign in the Russo-Turkish War, he was awarded the Order of St. Andrew.
-He failed to take Izmail (March–July 1807).
+He failed to take Izmail (March – July 1807).
 While his army occupied Moldavia, General von Mikhelson died suddenly at Bucharest on 17 August 1807.
-His body was transported back to Ivanovo (today in Pskov Oblast), the estate awarded to him by Empress Catherine after the Pugachev Rebellion.
+His body was transported back to Ivanovo (today in Pskov Oblast), the estate awarded to him by Empress Catherine after Pugachev's Rebellion.
 His grave was razed in the aftermath of the Russian Revolution.